+10 \$ SHOW CLASS/TERMINAL \

+Terminal classifications on 19-FEB-1990 13:31:31.25

+Terminal: ANODE\$TXA3: Class: SECRECY=(LEVEL=SECRET,CATEGORY=(NONE))

+Terminal: ZNODE\$OPA0: Class: SECRECY=(LEVEL=TOP\SECRET, CATEGORY=(A))

+This example shows the login classification of all local interactive terminals.

+Terminal classifications on 22-MAY-1990 05:56:15.66

+'''

+Terminal: OFA11:

+Class: SECRECY=(LEVEL=SECRET,CATEGORY=(NONE))

+Terminal: OFA8:

+'''

+Class: SECRECY=(LEVEL=CONFIDENTIAL, CATEGORY=(NONE))

+This example show the login classification of all terminals with a device name beginning with OP.

-SHOW TEMPLATE
+\$ SHOW CLASS/NODE/LINK=ALL A\

-The SHOW TEMPLATE command displays the currently established associations between SEVMS print symbiont templates and secrecy levels, category masks, printers and printer widths.

-SHOW TEMPLATE [template-name]

-• Requires the SYSPRV privilege.

-template-name
+Node classifications on 22-MAY-1990 06:08:58.54

+Link Type : REMOTE Node : ABC1 Class: SECRECY=(LEVEL=CONFIDENTIAL, CATEGORY=(NONE))

+Link Type : REMOTE Node : ABC2 Class: SECRECY=(LEVEL=CONFIDENTIAL, CATEGORY=(NONE))

+Link Type : REMOTE Node : ABC3 Class: SECRECY=(LEVEL=CONFIDENTIAL, CATEGORY=(NONE))

+Link Type : INCOMING Node : A\ Class: NO CLASSIFICATION FOUND

+Link Type : OUTGOING Node : A\ Class: NO CLASSIFICATION FOUND

+'''

+Link Type : NOCLASSIFICATION Node : A

+Class: NO CLASSIFICATION FOUND

+'''

+This example shows the classification of all logical links on all nodes whose name begins with the letter A.
-The name of the template for which an association is to be viewed.

-The SHOW TEMPLATE command displays the template associations used by the SEVMS print symbiont.
-Either some or all associations can be shown, as determined by the parameters and qualifiers specified, as follows:

-- If no template name or qualifiers are specified, then all associations all shown. - If only a template name is specified, then only associations for the template will be shown. - If only qualifiers are specified, then only associations that match the qualifiers will be shown. - If a template name and qualifiers are specified, then only associations that match the qualifiers for the template will be shown.

-A special keyword, <ANY>, is provided to indicate that any value of a qualifier can be matched.

-The creation, selection, and use of SEVMS print symbiont templates is discussed in the VMS SES Security Manager's Guide.
+SHOW TEM PLATE The SHOW TEMPLATE command displays the currently established associations between SEVMS print symbiont templates and secrecy levels, category masks, printers and printer widths.
+FORMAT SHOW TEMPLATE [template-name] restrictions • Requires the SYSPRV privilege.
+PARAMETERS template-name The name of the template for which an association is to be viewed.
+DESCRIPTION The SHOW TEMPLATE command displays the template associations used by the SEVMS print symbiont.
+Either some or all associations can be shown, as determined by the parameters and qualifiers specified, as follows: • If no template name or qualifiers are specified, then all associations are shown. • If only a template name is specified, then only associations for the template will be shown. • If only qualifiers are specified, then only associations that match the qualifiers will be shown. • If a template name and qualifiers are specified, then only associations that match the qualifiers for the template will be shown.
+A special keyword, <any>, is provided to indicate that any value of a qualifier can be matched.</any> The creation, selection, and use of SEVMS print symbiont templates is discussed in the VMS SES Security Manager's Guide.
+QUALIFIERS /CATEGORY_MASK=(secrecy-category[,]) /CATEGORY_MASK= <any> Specifies a secrecy category mask that associations must match in order to be shown.</any> /LEVEL=secrecy-level /LEVEL= <any> Specifies a secrecy level that associations must match in order to be shown.</any>

-/CATEGORY_MASK = (secrecy-category[, . . .]) /CATEGORY_MASK = <ANY>

-Specifies a secrecy category mask that associations must match in order to be shown.

-/LEVEL = secrecy-level /LEVEL = < ANY>

-Specifies a secrecy level that associations must match in order to be shown

-/PRINTER = printer-name /PRINTER = < ANY >
+/PRINTER=printer-name /PRINTER=<ANY>